Keto Key Lime Pie

 Step 1- Make the crust.
 In a large bowl, combine the cookie crumbs, sweetener, and melted butter.
 Stir until crumbly.
 Transfer to a 9-inch pie pan, press into place, and refrigerate.

 Step 4- Add topping and serve.
 Once set, make the whipped topping.
 Beat together the heavy cream and powdered sugar until fluffy.
-Spread over top of the pie and decorate with sliced limes.
+Spread over the top of the pie and decorate with sliced limes.

 low carb key lime pie